 They were seen as an interesting and exciting alternative to Terracotta at the time, and, though the designs may have changed, they are still a very captivating addition to any floor or wall, offering colours, patterns and designs which you would struggle to achieve by any other means.

-Nowadays, the new breed of these tiles is more commonly seen in chic bars, clubs and restaurants with a modern, contemporary vibe.
-Not what you might expect from tiles which haven't changed a great deal in last 130 years.
+Nowadays, the new breed of these tiles is more commonly seen in chic bars, clubs, and restaurants with a modern, contemporary vibe; not what you might expect from tiles which haven't changed a great deal in the last one hundred and thirty years!

-The main benefits of these tiles is that they are more or less indestructible (as they're basically concrete) and they're relatively cheap.
+The main benefits of these tiles are that they are more or less indestructible (as they're basically concrete) and they're relatively cheap.
 They cost in the region of £3.00/tile.
-Compare this to their most common competitor, the mosaic sheet, and they are 4 times cheaper than even the cheapest of mosaic sheets.
+Compare this to their most common competitor, the Mosaic Sheet, and they are four times cheaper than even the cheapest of Mosaic Sheets.